 Generally, when a rough diamond goes through processing, it loses half of its original weight.
 This is the reason why processed diamonds have a price tag 100% more than the original price of the rough diamond.

-There are machines and software systems that have been developed to help the rough cutting process where you can see the flaws, and what polished diamonds you can cut from the the rough diamond.
+There are machines and software systems that have been developed to help the rough cutting process where you can see the flaws, and what polished diamonds you can cut from the rough diamond.
 It even then ties it into the pricing structures so you can see what margin you would make on each diamond after it has been cut and polished.
 The machine above is called the Sarin Galaxy 1000

 If you look above, the rough diamond goes through a stage of the cutting process.
-The machine evaluates the diamond without any impact, or drilling.
+The machine evaluates the diamond without any impact or drilling.
 You can see exactly the flaws and inclusions, and maximize the type of diamonds that can be cut from the rough in the 2nd image.
-Everything is graphed out to properly setup the cut of the rough.
+Everything is graphed out to properly set up the cut of the rough.

-These machines would make pricing rough diamonds much easier, unfortunately they come at a cost so it is still not as feasible.
-However for a nominal fee you can get your diamond rough evaluated this way you know what you can expect from the rough piece.
+These machines would make pricing rough diamonds much easier, unfortunately, they come at a cost so it is still not as feasible.
+However, for a nominal fee, you can get your diamond rough evaluated this way you know what you can expect from the rough piece.